-COVID-19 PANDEMIC UPDATE: This program is enrolling students for the Fall 2020 and Spring 2021 Trimesters.
+COVID-19 PANDEMIC UPDATE: This program is enrolling students for the Spring 2021 Trimester.
 This program is offered completely online.
 All courses are offered online.
 Students are not required to come to campus for any course in any trimester.

 The Post-Baccalaureate Certificate in Herbal Studies provides the herbal enthusiast with a foundational knowledge of herbal sciences, as well as an understanding of wellness-based models of healthcare.
 MUIH offers the only graduate certificate in herbal medicine from a regionally accredited university.
 For thousands of years, people across the world have had a vast knowledge of their local plants, using them as allies to tend to their health through the changing seasons.
 With the Post-Baccalaureate Certificate (PBC) in Herbal Studies students can recapture that wisdom and create greater health, wellness, and vitality for themselves and others using herbs, food, and an increased awareness of the natural world.
 This 12-credit program can be completed fully online or in the hybrid format by taking a combination of online and on-campus classes.
 It can be completed in two trimesters (8 months) when taking two courses per trimester, or in four trimesters (16 months) when taking one course per trimester.